joost-morsink/Identity/docs/overview.md

   Routing can be based on these values, and these values may be stripped for consumption in a local system after routing.

 Local identity values are always split at the end, assuming the component value is at the end, and everything preceding it is the value for the identity value's parent.
-Infrastructural or _system_ component values are always at the start.
+Infrastructural or _system_ component values should always be at the start.

-**At the time of this writing there is no support for these kind of component values.**

 For multi-ary identity values we will define the following two terms:
 > **Definition:** The parent of an identity value of T is an identity value of U, where the arity of U is one less than the arity of T.